-Non-recurring revenues primarily represent fees earned on products and services where we do not have renewal clauses within the contract and revenues for providing customized reports, historical data sets, certain derivative financial products and certain implementation and consulting services.
-Based on the nature of the services provided, non-recurring revenues are generally billed upon delivery and recognized upon delivery or over the service period.
+Non-recurring revenues primarily represent fees earned on products and services where we typically do not have renewal clauses within the contract.
+Examples of such products and services include one-time license fees, certain derivative financial products, certain implementation services and historical data sets.
+Based on the nature of the services provided, non-recurring revenues are generally billed either in advance or after delivery and recognized point in time or over the service period.